wp-plugins/get-user-custom-field-values/readme.txt

 == Upgrade Notice ==

+= 2.5.1 =
+Critical bugfix release (if using shortcode): fixed fatal shortcode bug; minor change to bail out of processing if an empty string is passed a custom field key name

 = 2.5 =
 Recommended update.
 Highlights: re-implemented widget based on custom widget framework; localized text; noted compatibility through WP 3.2+; and more.